pubkey/rxdb/docs-src/encryption.md

 ## Changing the password

 At the moment it is not possible to change the password.
 Opening an existing database with a different password will throw an error.
-To change th password you can use the [storage migration plugin](./storage-migration.md).
+To change the password you can use the [storage migration plugin](./storage-migration.md).

 ## Encrypted attachments